Using Putty to Exercise Hands and Fingers

 Hand and finger strength are important for most activities in daily life like writing, holding objects, using devices, eating with utensils, and any other motor task that requires using your hands.
 Even simple play with putty can help develop fine motor skills.
 You can find putty at the store or make your own with the kids using our DIY putty recipe.

 If you’re looking for something to have your kids do with putty, try this fun exercise routine for hands and fingers!

 You can turn these motor activities into a game for your child.
 Let them use their imagination and think up other creative designs and objects to make out of the putty.
-Print these activities here.